chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### Server Module

-Chef Automate Integration App updates the CMDB file systems and software tables.
+Integration App updates the CMDB file systems and software tables.
 It adds associated data from Chef Automate to the servers for:

 - Client Runs
 - Attributes